mjarkk/mini-exec/README.md

 Mostly made to run in production docker containers as CMD command

 ## Goals of this project:
-1. Beable to run in servers that can't host a webserver (so no fronend and only pulling data)
+1. Be able to run in servers that can't host a web server (so no frontend and only pulling data)
 2. Have a build script
 3. Must perfectly run as underlayer for the main app in a docker container
 4. 1 executable and 1 config file to get this up and working

 ## Why?
-I got annoyed of the limitations from the servers my programs need to run on and wanted a not complicated solusion where i did not need 4 servers/vms/containers in total.
+I got annoyed of the limitations from the servers my programs need to run on and wanted a not complicated solution where i did not need 4 servers/vms/containers in total.

 ## Install